vinhngph/simple-quiz/README.md

 > **Create and take quizzes quickly by simply uploading a JSON file!**

 Simple Quiz is a lightweight and user-friendly web application designed to streamline the process of creating quizzes.
 Just upload a JSON file, and you can instantly generate a fully functional quiz.
-With features like result tracking and file management, QuizMaster is the perfect tool for educators, students, or anyone who needs a fast and flexible quiz solution.
+With features like result tracking and file management, Simple Quiz is the perfect tool for educators, students, or anyone who needs a fast and flexible quiz solution.

 ---